jheyman/blog/pages/SketchupSurvivalGuide/index.md

 **Warning**: Sketchup can turn out to be quite addictive.
 I initially wanted to test it as a simple visual support to remodel one room, and 100 hours later I ended up having modelled the whole house, with every room and associated furniture, plus outdoor areas.

+* TOC
+{:toc}

 ### Setup
 All right, here is the one (and only) grudge I have against Sketchup: it does not have a native linux client.
 You might be able to use it under linux with Wine, but last time I checked this required a workaround which in the end prevented the use of any additional Sketchup plugin, which is a big drawback for me.
 Also, performance when working on large models can become a severe limitation in these conditions.
 In the end I took the easy way out, I dual-boot to Windows and use Sketchup there.

+Update as of October 2018: an online/browser-based version of Sketchup came out ("Sketchup Free"), and it perform surprisingly well.
+After loosing another couple of hours trying to get a working Wine-based setup for Sketchup on Linux, I finally switched to this online app and it is quite fine for the (small) models I create.
+The hints below were originally written for the desktop app, but most shortcuts still work in the online version, which is abig relief.

 ### Rule #1: memorizing basic shortcuts